-- 1) Air admittance valves shall not be installed in supply or return air plenums, or in locations where they may be exposed to freezing temperatures. - 2) Air admittance valves shall be installed in accordance with the manufacturer's installation instructions. - 3) Air admittance valves shall be rated for the size of vent pipe to which they are connected. - 4) Installed air admittance valves shall be - a) accessible, and - b) located in a space that allows air to enter the valve. - 5) Every drainage system shall have one vent that terminates to the outdoors in conformance with Sentence 2.5.6.2.(1).
+- 1) Air admittance valves shall not be installed in supply or return air plenums, or in locations where they may be exposed to freezing temperatures. - 2) Air admittance valves shall be installed in accordance with the manufacturer's installation instructions. - 3) Air admittance valves shall be rated for the size of vent pipe to which they are connected. - 4) Installed air admittance valves shall be - a) accessible, and - b) located in a space that allows air to enter the valve. - 5) Drainage systems shall have at least one vent that terminates to the outdoors in conformance with Sentence 2.5.6.5.(1).